Screencaps

 Rhondee Beriault as Diana Quinna: Rhondee Beriault was born in 1967.
 She is an actress, known for I Love You, But (1998), Quantum Leap (1989) and Alexander Graham Bell: The Sound and the Silence (1991).
 She is deaf in real life.

-Debbie Allen as Joanne Chapman: Deborah Kaye Allen was born in Houston, Texas, to African-American parents, Vivian Elizabeth (Ayers), a poet and art director, and Andrew Arthur Allen, an orthodontist.
+Debbie Allen as Joanna Chapman: Deborah Kaye Allen was born in Houston, Texas, to African-American parents, Vivian Elizabeth (Ayers), a poet and art director, and Andrew Arthur Allen, an orthodontist.
 As a child, Debbie, her older brother, Andrew (called Tex), and her older sister, actress Phylicia Rashad, lived in Mexico to escape US racism.
 Their mother decided to live there to give the Allen children a brief experience of not having to endure the chronic racism and segregation that was typical of Texas during the 1950s.
 Debbie and Phylicia are fluent in Spanish.
 Debbie graduated from Jack Yates Senior High School in Houston, TX in 1967.
 She graduated cum laude from Howard University in 1971 with a BFA in Classical Greek Literature, Speech, and Theater from Howard University.
 She used her experiences from attending Historically Black College Howard to inform her production and direction of the TV show A Different World (1987).
 Although her parents divorced, Debbie remained extremely close to her father until his death.
 With Phylicia she has production company "D.A.D." which stood for "Doctor Allen's Daughters".
 Her Pulitzer-nominated poet mother Vivian is, the artistic and free spirit that has influenced and encouraged the remarkable creativity that so marks Allen as a performer.

 Louis Mustillo as Mario: Mustillo was born in Buffalo, New York.
 He has guest starred in over 50 episodes of television and appeared in over 20 films.
 He was a series regular on a good but short lived show called Man of the People (1991), starring James Garner.
 He appeared for two seasons on Dreamworks' first hour-long drama, High Incident (1996), executive produced by Steven Spielberg.
 He had a recurring role on The Sopranos (1999) as Tony Soprano's gardener, Sal Vitro.
 He appeared in The Narrows (2008) and was recently seen on the ESPN mini-series The Bronx Is Burning (2007) as famous real-life sports writer Maury Allen.
 Mustillo wrote and starred in "Bartenders", a one man stage show that ran for a year at the John Houseman Theatre in New York City.
 His hobbies include visiting museums and exploring all New York has to offer.

-Heidi Swedberg as Valerie Jackson: Heidi Swedberg was born on March 3, 1966 in Honolulu, Hawaii, USA.
+Heidi Swedberg as Valerie Nevsky: Heidi Swedberg was born on March 3, 1966 in Honolulu, Hawaii, USA.
 She is an actress, known for Galaxy Quest (1999), Hot Shots!
 (1991) and Dragonfly (2002).
 She has been married to Philip Holahan since 1994.
 They have two children.
 Contrary to popular belief, her Seinfeld (1989) character, Susan Ross, was not killed off because her on-screen beau Jason Alexander disliked her.
 Alexander has clarified he very much likes Swedberg personally and considers her to be talented, but was concerned her sense of humor and comedic style contrasted with that of the regular Seinfeld cast.
 He initially worried this would come across poorly, but eventually realized that her performance worked to the show's advantage, as Susan was not conceived as being a bad person, merely one who just didn't fit in with the Seinfeld gang.

 She plays and teaches ukulele and fronts a popular kid's band, Heidi Swedberg and the Sukey Jump Band.
 They have released two albums, "Play" (2009) and "My Cup Of Tea" (2013).
 Best known as the unfortunate (and lacking in taste) fiancée of George Costanza on Seinfeld (1989) who dies after licking cheap toxic envelopes (bought by George) to mail out wedding invitations.
 Daughter of Kay, a high school English teacher, and Jim Swedberg, a laser physicist.
 She attended Sandia High School in Albuquerque, New Mexico, from 1980 to 1984.